doug-101/TreeTag/README.md

 In the tree view, title and grouping nodes are proceeded by small triangles.
 These nodes can be tapped to expand or collapse the node's children.
 The leaf nodes, proceeded by circles, contain the data.
-They have no children.
+They have no children but they can be tapped to toggle between showing a single title line (the default) or the output lines.

 A long press on a node will open up a detail view listing that node's children (for title and grouping nodes) or the node output (for a leaf node).
 The detail